ELECTRIC MACHINE DESIGN DISTINCTIONS & CONSTRAINTS

 NOTE: The high peak torque density of SYNCHRO-SYM is essential for direct drive (gearbox-less or magnetic gear) drive-train systems for electric vehicles, which are simpler, more reliable, less costly, lower maintenance, and most likely smaller than an electric motor and transmission combination.
 For instance, Rimac is selling a complete motor/transmission package for electric vehicles because of limited peak torque density of their RE-PM electric machine.
 BEM is proposing its own “direct drive or magnetic gear” Universal Electric Vehicle Powertrain Chassis Module (BEM-UPM) with the superior performance of SYNCHRO-SYM.
 For utility vehicles (without performance suspension), SYNCHRO-SYM is the best electric machine alternative for in-wheel motor applications, such as presently provided by Protean and Elaphe.

 NOTE: Synchronous electric machines allow a selectable magnetic field position (i.e., torque angle) that is fixed between the synchronized rotor and stator rotating magnetic fields but in contrast, the torque angle of induction electric machines is stochastically the result of changing rotor time constant and rotor slip-induction due to at least shaft perturbations.
 Consequently, for both induction and traditional synchronous singly-fed electric machines, delays in measurement and excitation synthesis by state of art offline processing, such as derivatives of field oriented control (FOC), always contribute to instability issues, particularly at speeds or frequencies with large time constants (or shallow slopes), such as at low speeds.
-With the contrasting control provisions of BRTEC, SYNCHRO-SYM is a synchronous doubly fed electric machine with rotating magnetic flux automatically phased locked (fixed) to a selectable phase position (without regard to speed) without processing delays (real time) or large time constant signal measurement issues, which eliminates reliance on stochastic slip-induction for rotor magnetic field production and as a result, makes SYNCHRO-SYM a synchronous electric machine system (with an inherent absolute resolver).
+With the contrasting control provisions of BRTEC, SYNCHRO-SYM is a synchronous doubly fed electric machine with rotating magnetic flux automatically phased locked (fixed) to a selectable phase position (without regard to speed) without processing delays (sensor-less and real time) or large time constant signal measurement issues, which eliminates reliance on stochastic slip-induction for rotor magnetic field production and as a result, makes SYNCHRO-SYM a synchronous electric machine system (with an inherent absolute resolver).
 For both induction and synchronous electric machines, an axle speed and position resolving sensor must be provided for estimating the flux position.

 NOTE: The passive, delicate, short lived, expensive, environmentally unfriendly, and cartel controlled permanent magnets, such as rare earth permanent magnets (RE-PMs), show degrading performance over normal operational life, such as demagnetization, which accelerates during peak torque stress, such as experienced in an electric vehicle application.
 More daunting, the globally minable supply of RE-PM materials may not meet the expected global demand (even with difficult recycling), particularly if RE-PM electric machines become the electric machine of choice, as anticipated.
 In consideration, comparable alternatives are being aggressively researched but only SYNCHRO-SYM, which is without permanent magnets, already provides a better alternative.